linera-io/linera-protocol/CLI.md

 * `faucet` — Run a GraphQL service that exposes a faucet where users can claim tokens.
 This gives away the chain's tokens, and is mainly intended for testing
 * `publish-bytecode` — Publish bytecode
 * `publish-data-blob` — Publish a data blob of binary data
+* `read-data-blob` — Verify that a data blob is readable
 * `create-application` — Create an application
 * `publish-and-create` — Create an application, and publish the required bytecode
 * `request-application` — Request an application from another chain, so it can be used on this one